Acetone: Production

-Current method

-Acetone is produced directly or indirectly from propylene.
+Acetone is produced directly or indirectly from propene.
 Approximately 83% of acetone is produced via the cumene process; as a result, acetone production is tied to phenol production.
 In the cumene process, benzene is alkylated with propylene to produce cumene, which is oxidized by air to produce phenol and acetone:

 Other processes involve the direct oxidation of propylene (Wacker-Hoechst process), or the hydration of propylene to give 2-propanol, which is oxidized (dehydrogenated) to acetone.

-Older methods

 Previously, acetone was produced by the dry distillation of acetates, for example calcium acetate in ketonic decarboxylation.